cldellow/datasette-ui-extras/README.md

 Add a few flourishes to the Datasette UI.

-People have proposed some great ideas to make the UI more discoverable, more useful, or more attractive.
-This plugin tries to be a canary channel for trying them out.
+This plugin collects UI tweaks that people have proposed for Datasette.

+Compared to core Datasette, this plugin is more willing:

+- to use features that require more modern browsers
+- to add features that require storing state (e.g., a visitor's preferences about how to view a table)
+- to require JavaScript
+- to release UI changes

+I think these are generally reasonable tradeoffs -- as a plugin that users opt-in to, we have the luxury of being more aggressive in our minimum requirements and release cadence.

-The plugin will never damage your data.
-It might stop working if Datasette makes a breaking change -- in that case, you can uninstall the plugin while waiting for a fix.
+If Datasette makes a breaking change, the plugin may stop working.
+In that case, you can uninstall the plugin while waiting for a fix.

+OK, that's enough disclaimers.

 ## Installation